THE CENTER HOURS

 The Store is open Wednesday through Saturday, 11 a.m. to 5 p.m.
 On performance days, The Store will open (at minimum) one hour before shows start and will remain open 15 minutes after shows end for most performances.
 For a select few performances, the Store will remain open through intermission only.

 - Performance days: Open one hour prior to show through intermission.
 If intermission falls after 9 p.m., the box office will close before intermission.

 If you have any questions, please call 480-499-TKTS (8587) (TDD: 711) or email [email protected] for assistance.

 Thank you for understanding that our phone lines may be busy.

-One of the premier performing-arts halls in the western United States, Scottsdale Center for the Performing Arts showcases a diverse season of music, dance, theater, comedy and film from around the world.
+One of the premier performing arts halls in the western United States, Scottsdale Center for the Performing Arts showcases a diverse season of music, dance, theatre, comedy, and film from around the world.
 Each year, the Center presents hundreds of events that entertain and inspire—from live performances and educational programs to community celebrations and major festivals.

-The Center’s spacious Dayton Fowler Grafman Atrium welcomes visitors and features the Patron Services Box Office, Store, ArtReach Space and young@ART gallery.
-Works of art on view include Kana Tanaka’s radiant glass sculpture, Spirit of Camelback (2009), commissioned by Scottsdale Public Art.
+The Center’s spacious Dayton Fowler Grafman Atrium welcomes visitors and features the Guest Services Box Office, The Store @ the Center, and the ArtReach Space and Center Space galleries, both operated by Scottsdale Arts Learning & Innovation.
+Works of art on view include Kana Tanaka’s radiant glass sculpture Spirit of Camelback (2009), commissioned by Scottsdale Public Art.

-Nearby attractions include Robert Indiana’s iconic Love sculpture and Louise Nevelson’s Windows to the West as well as the Scottsdale Museum of Contemporary Art (SMoCA), which was designed by architect Will Bruder and includes James Turrell’s Knight Rise skyspace and James Carpenter’s Scrim Wall, both commissioned by Scottsdale Public Art.
+Nearby attractions include Robert Indiana’s iconic LOVE sculpture and Louise Nevelson’s Windows to the West, as well as Scottsdale Museum of Contemporary Art (SMoCA), which was designed by architect Will Bruder and includes James Turrell’s Knight Rise Skyspace and James Carpenter’s Scrim Wall, both commissioned by Scottsdale Public Art.